Box Hill South: Geography

 Box Hill South is bounded to the north by Canterbury Road, to the east by Middleborough Road, to the south by the Burwood campus of Deakin University, Gardiners Creek and Eley Road and to the west by Elgar Road.
 Gardiners Creek runs diagonally across the suburb from the north-east to the south-west.

 In the 12-month period to January 2020 Box Hill South reported a median house price of A$1.02 million for a three bedroom house.

 Education

 Located on the Station Street south of the intersection with Piedmont Street, Kingswood College, founded in 1890, is a coeducational K–12 school, operated by the Uniting Church.
 Roberts McCubbin Primary School is located between Birdwood and Haig Streets (east–west), and Devon and Asquith/Foch Streets (north–south).
 The school site underwent a $6.2 million redevelopment in 2008.
-There are two kindergartens; Box Hill South Pre-School, in Rotary Court and St James Kindergarten, in Riversdale Road.
-Hays International College, in Hay Street, provides certificate and diploma level courses in Aged Care Work, Hospitality, English as a Second Language and Golf.
+A kindergarten, Box Hill South Pre-School, is located in Rotary Court.